Skip to content

 Q: Does the extension work with GitHub Enterprise?

-A: Yes, Zenhub supports GitHub Enterprise installations.
+A: Yes.
 Contact Zenhub support for specific configuration requirements for your Enterprise setup.

 Q: What browsers are supported besides Chrome and Firefox?